5/31/22 update: Important Enrollment Changes for Fall 2022

 New F-1 Regulations and Travel to the U.S. Update

-With the successful rollout of vaccines, the United States is once again a world leader in public health and safety.
 The U.S. is lifting travel restrictions and is reopening its schools and businesses.
 There is no better or safer time to resume your studies at Santa Monica College.

 The updated guidance allows continuing international students who have actively maintained their F-1 visa status since March 9, 2020 to do the following: